NSCLC Mutations Serum and Plasma Samples

 Gene Mutations

-Mutations are permanent changes in the DNA.
-They can affect how a cell works.
-For example, they may have an impact on how it grows and divides.
+On the other hand, mutations permanently change the DNA.
+Consequently, they can affect how a cell works.
+For example, they may impact how it grows and divides.

-Outside factors of your body, such as breathing in tobacco smoke, can lead to gene mutations.
-Air pollution, certain chemicals, and radon gas can also cause gene mutations.
+Outside factors, such as breathing in tobacco smoke, can lead to gene mutations in your body.
+Additionally, air pollution, certain chemicals, and radon gas can also cause gene mutations.

-In some lung cancer cases, these acquired gene mutations are just random things that happen.
-The DNA changes inside the cell without any outside trigger.
+Moreover, in some lung cancer cases, random events can lead to these acquired gene mutations.
+Consequently, the cell undergoes DNA changes without any outside trigger.

 Changes in the DNA can have two big effects: